0xfe/vextab/README.md

 ## What is VexTab?

-VexTab is a language that allows you to easily create, edit, and share guitar tablature.
+VexTab is a language that allows you to easily create, edit, and share music notation and guitar tablature.
 Unlike ASCII tab, which is designed for readability, VexTab is designed for writeability.

 Go try it out at [The VexTab Tutorial](http://vexflow.com/vextab/tutorial.html).